b-tudor/LLM-Assisted-Scoping-Review-Pipeline/OpenAI-API/README.md

 **NOTE**:    You do need to enter your OpenAI API key into the script first.

-**NOTE**:    This is intended for a Linux Bash shell, please adjust accordingly.
+**NOTE**:    This is intended for a Linux/MacOS Bash shell, please adjust accordingly.

 **WARNING**: Do not use this script if you are not on a trusted computer,
          where you can't, say, leave your secret API key sitting unencrypted